 This example shows how to set the alignment of the soft partition to 1 megabyte.

 # metainit -s red d13 -p c1t3d0s4 -A 1m 4m

 In this example the soft partition, d13, is created with an extent alignment of 1 megabyte.
 The metainit command uses the –A option with an alignment of 1m to define the soft partition extent alignment.

 Contains list of metadevice and hot spare configurations for batch-like creation.

 This section contains information on different types of warnings.

-Do not create large (>1 TB) volumes if you expect to run the Solaris Operating Environment with a 32–bit kernel or if you expect to use a version of the Solaris Operating Environment prior to Solaris 10.
+Do not create large (>1 TB) volumes if you expect to run the Solaris 10 operating system with a 32–bit kernel or if you expect to use a version of the Solaris operating system prior to Solaris 10.

 Do not use the metainit command to create a multi-way mirror.
 Rather, create a one-way mirror with metainit then attach additional submirrors with metattach.
 When the metattach command is not used, no resync operations occur and data could become corrupted.

 If you use metainit to create a mirror with multiple submirrors, the following message is displayed: